 When the exporter presents correct documentation to the importer’s bank, the bank is obliged to pay, whether or not the importer has provided the funds to do so.
 Depending on the terms specified in the letter of credit, payment can be either a funds transfer (“sight draft”) or a promise to pay (“term draft”).
 A promise to pay often takes the form of a bill of exchange, which is a non-interest-bearing note requiring the issuer to make payment at a specified time in the future.
 Bills of exchange can themselves be used as a means of payment, since they can be endorsed over to another beneficiary.
 They can therefore help to ease cash flow pressures for exporters.

 Sometimes, a trusted third party – usually a major international bank – acts as guarantor for a letter of credit to protect the exporter in the event the issuing bank defaults on payment.
 This is known as a “confirmed” letter of credit.

 A letter of credit eliminates the obligation on the importer to pay for goods prior to shipping, since the importer’s bank in effect guarantees that payment will be made on receiving documentary evidence that goods have been shipped.
 It therefore acts as a form of credit.

 Letters of credit eliminate much of the risk inherent in international trade.
-But they can be expensive, and if too tightly specified they can be difficult to enforce, resulting in long and expensive legal battles.
+But they can be expensive and, if too tightly specified, they can be difficult to enforce, and result in long and expensive legal battles.
 A cheaper but slightly riskier form of trade finance is documentary collection.

 In a documentary collection, the sale of goods is settled by banks through the exchange of documents.
 The exporter provides documentary evidence to his bank that the goods have been shipped.
 Usually this takes the form of a bill of lading.
 The bank forwards the bill of lading to the importer’s bank and receives in return settlement of the invoice.
 Settlement can be a funds transfer or a promise to pay, such as a bill of exchange.